Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 Trump didn’t specify the nature of the tariffs he plans to impose on the European countries, nor whether the 10% tariff is on top of what they’re already paying.
 CNN has reached out to the White House for comment.

-Trump warned in his social media post that the European nations’ deployment of military personnel to Greenland amounted to “a very dangerous situation for the Safety, Security, and Survival of our Planet.”
+Trump also warned in his social media post that European nations’ deployment of military personnel to Greenland amounted to “a very dangerous situation for the Safety, Security, and Survival of our Planet.”

 While it is not necessarily unusual for NATO countries to send military assets for exercises in Greenland, the timing represents a significant show of support for Denmark and underscores the tensions within the transatlantic alliance.